Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Local Eats: Try traditional Gulbarga biryani and local sweets.
 Small eateries near the fort serve authentic flavors.

 • Accommodation: A few budget hotels and guesthouses are available in the city.
-I chose a small heritage guesthouse which added charm to the stay.
+I will chose small heritage guesthouse which adds charm to the stay.

 • Walking & Exploration: Wear comfortable shoes as the fort area is vast and exploring every nook is easier on foot.